bartonlab/bartonlab.github.io/docs/join.md

 # Joining the lab

 We are currently interested in recruiting one or more graduate (or undergraduate) students who are interested in working on problems in immunology, evolution, and statistical inference, like the ones [described here](research.md).
-Ultimately, the projects I'm interested in usually involve a little bit of theory, a little bit of computation, and a careful look at real data -- often together with experimental collaborators.
+Ultimately, lab projects usually involve a combination of theory, computation, and careful data analysis -- often together with experimental collaborators.

 Students at Pitt or CMU should send me an email to set up a meeting.
 I'm always excited to discuss open projects.
 Analytical and/or computational skills are a must to get started.
 Deep experience with biology is also a plus, but it's not a requirement.